valkey-io/valkey-doc/commands/setbit.md

 bitmaps can be used with string commands, and most importantly with `SET` and `GET`.

-Because Redis' strings are binary-safe, a bitmap is trivially encoded as a bytes stream.
+Because Valkey' strings are binary-safe, a bitmap is trivially encoded as a bytes stream.
 The first byte of the string corresponds to offsets 0..7 of the bitmap, the second byte to the 8..15 range, and so forth.